leonplanken/robust-rail-solver/README.md

 When the custom test part of the test is done, the (solver format) scenario is converted to an evaluator enabled format.
 After the conversion, the evaluator is called (evaluator's executable with the converted scenario and plan as input).
 The evaluator will store or return the results in the terminal.
 The solver saves all the evaluation results, plans and the corresponding scenario files.
 In the end of the program a summary is generated.

+**DeterministicPlanning**:
+* This mode also contains a sub-mode `DeterministicPlanning`.
+This mode allows to set a specific seed (with the `Seed` field under the `DeterministicPlanning` field) for the random number generation, so the plan solving can be reproduced in a deterministic way.

+* In addition, when `LookForSeed` mode is `true` than the initial seed value is incremented for each iteration of the test cases (`testCase`).
+When the `TestCases` parameter is set to `0` and `LookForSeed` is set to `true`, the scenario is not modified in the test cases only the seed value is incremented - this mode is basically intended to look for a seed which results in a valid or invalid plan for the corresponding scenario.

+* To reproduce a plan with a specific seed value the best way is to set `TestCases: 0` and `LookForSeed: false` and specify the seed value `Seed: your_seed_value`.

 ### Usage